ezfisher/MathematicsPhysics/README.md

-# MathematicsPhysics
+# pendulum_sim_ml

-Some math and physics programs
+Simulating a pendulum and performing time series forecasting on it to predict future positions.